-While the shopping is great at The Mall at Partridge Creek in Clinton Township, there's plenty of other reason to check out this shopping destination.
-An open-air mall that features a Nordstrom, a Parisian, and a complete movie theater, this destination also comes with fountains, a complete TV court, and in a saving grace for many, free Wi-Fi access.
-Those concerned about coming in winter, meanwhile, need not be: There's a 30-foot fireplace on hand as well as heated sidewalks that make shopping a delight in all but the worst weather.
+While the shopping is great at The Mall at Partridge Creek in Clinton Township, there are plenty of other reasons to check out this shopping destination.
+An open-air mall that features a Nordstrom, a Parisian, and a complete movie theater, this destination also comes with fountains, a complete TV court, and a saving grace for many: free Wi-Fi access.
+Meanwhile, those concerned about coming in winter need not be: There's a 30-foot fireplace on hand and heated sidewalks that make shopping a delight.

 Featuring locations in Grand Rapids and in Howell— and in several other states as well—Tanger Outlets offer the kind of value that an outlet mall should.
 With multiple stores contained in each outlet, Tanger Outlets will deliver a shopping experience that's rich in diversity and overall value.
 With stores from Wilson's Leather to Perfumania, there are lots of bargains afoot on familiar and welcome brands.

 Head on up to Ishpeming for easily one of the most unique, or perhaps bizarre, shopping experiences you'll ever find.
-Da Yoopers Tourist Trap, official headquarters and gift shop extravaganza of the Michigan band known as Da Yoopers, offers all manner of Yoopers merchandise and Upper Peninsula handicrafts for sale.
-Shirts, sauna items, books and calendars, pet gifts, and an entire section devoted exclusively to flatulence—seriously, it's called the “Fart Section”—are all on hand.
-When you've finished shopping, check out unorthodox exhibits like Big Gus, the world's largest working chainsaw, and Eddy Da Woodburning Tractor, one of two wood gasifier-powered tractors in the United States.
+Da Yoopers Tourist Trap, the official headquarters and gift shop extravaganza of the Michigan band known as Da Yoopers, offers all manner of Yoopers merchandise and Upper Peninsula handicrafts for sale.

 The Marquette version of the Westwood Mall, and home to the major stores like Payless, JCPenney and MC Sports, this shopping space offers plenty of options along with a series of special events.
 It's one of a handful of shopping malls found in the Upper Peninsula, so when a major retail brand is called for, this is one of the places to find it.
 If you're a bit confused, don't worry: The one in Jackson is largely a coincidence.